tianjianl/tianjianl.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 My name is Tianjian Li.
 I have received my B.A. in Mathematics and Computer Science from New York University.
 I am now pursuing a M.S. degree at Johns Hopkins University.
-I am currently doing research on multilinguality and machine translation under the supervision of [Kenton Murray](https://kentonmurray.com/) and [Philipp Koehn](https://www.cs.jhu.edu/~phi/).
+I am currently doing research on multilingual language models and machine translation under the supervision of [Kenton Murray](https://kentonmurray.com/) and [Philipp Koehn](https://www.cs.jhu.edu/~phi/).

 My research interests mainly lies in the intersection of deep learning and natural language processing, with a focus on NLP under multilingual settings.
-I aim answer these two questions:
+I aim to answer these two questions:

 - How to measure parameter and data utility through the lens of machine translation?
 - How to build practical multilingual NLP systems with [limited training data](https://arxiv.org/abs/2305.17325) and computational resources?